 - Practicing the exact thing you fear, but in a controlled, artificial setting.
-For example, role playing assertiveness techniques with a therapist, or in a social skills training group with the other members.
+For example, role playing assertiveness techniques with a therapist, or in a social skills training group with the other members

-- If someone is very afraid of something, initial steps may just be them imagining themselves facing their fear, or looking at pictures related to it.
+- If someone is very afraid of something, initial steps may just be them imagining themselves facing their fear, or looking at pictures related to it

-It can also help to start dealing with any other, non-social fears you may have, to build up your sense of self-efficacy towards overcoming your anxieties (e.g., someone working on their social fears is also facing their anxiety towards learning to drive.
+It can also help to start dealing with any other, non-social fears you may have, to build up your sense of self-efficacy towards overcoming your anxieties (e.g., someone working on their social fears is also faces their anxiety towards learning to drive.
 The boost they get from this may give them a push in tackling their interpersonal difficulties).

 Different types of fears need to be tackled in their own way

-Social fears can be categorized in terms of how they need to be faced.
+Social fears can be categorized in terms of how they need to be faced:

 - Some fears are of being in a certain environment, like a party or a dance club.
 Another example would be seeing a movie alone.
 In this case your goal for each fear-facing session is to put yourself in that situation.
 Eventually you want to be able to stay there long enough that you start to calm down and realize nothing bad is going to happen.

 - Other fears are about certain types of interactions, like making conversation, approaching strangers, or inviting friends to hang out.
-The interactions themselves are usually short, so in each session you should try to carry them out multiple times.
+The interactions themselves are usually short, so in each fear-facing session you should try to carry them out multiple times.
 The first conversation you have might be intimidating, but the seventh may feel quite tolerable.
-I realize this isn't always possible every time, like you may not have enough invitations you want to make that you can ask lots of separate people to hang out each time you do it.
+I realize this isn't always possible every time.
+Like you may not have enough invitations you want to make that you can ask lots of separate people to hang out each time you do it.

 Start facing your fears, beginning with the least scary items